DiffCrysGen: A Generative Diffusion Model for Accelerated Design of Inorganic Crystalline Materials: Methods

 \subsection{Author contributions}

 S. Mal developed the DiffCrysGen model, the property predictions models, performed the DFT-based validation of generated materials (workflow-1), and analyzed the electronic structure and origin of large magnetic anisotropy in selected materials.
 N. Ahmed performed the combined MLFF and DFT based validation (workflow-2).
-S. Mal and N. Ahmed prepared the manuscript.
+S. Mal and N. Ahmed performed the comparative benchmarking against other state-of-the-art crystal diffusion models, and prepared the manuscript.
+J. Jami calculated $T_c$'s and $T_N$'s.
 S. Mishra suggested and supervised the implementation of the diffusion-based generative model.
 P. Sen conceived of the project, performed an overall supervision of the project, and also contributed to manuscript writing.
+All authors have read and approved the manuscript.